Grape Variety : Pinot Noir

-Site : Grapes are exclusively sourced from select vineyards in the Côte de Nuits and from Terroirs located in the south of the Côte de Beaune and Côte Chalonnaise.
+Site : Grapes are exclusively sourced from selected vineyards in the Côte de Nuits and from Terroirs located in the south of the Côte de Beaune and Côte Chalonnaise.

 Tasting : Bright red colour.
-Intense aromas of ripe cherries mixed with liquorice and spices.
-Complex and generous.
-Crunchy texture and well integrated tannins.
+Intense aromas of ripe berries mixed with liquorice and spices.
+Complex and well-crafted.
+Crunchy texture and well-integrated tannins.
 Long and refreshing aftertaste.